 * Based on recommendations by European and national medical societies.
 Analyses based on PD comorbidities recommended for MRI in Europe, the % was calculated for a real-life PD population potentially eligible for DBS, from US commercial health insurance database (Conroy et al, conference presentation, ECR 2015, Vienna).

 DBS improves motor and behavioural disorders in all patients and allows reduction in, or even total interruption of, disease-specific medication during pregnancy.2

-The “gold standard” of evaluating the success rate of DBS is based on the overall motor function evaluation using the UPDRS III scale.
+The 'gold standard' of evaluating the success rate of DBS is based on the overall motor function evaluation using the UPDRS III scale.
 The scientifically accepted method for evaluation of the MCIC (minimally clinically important change) is at least 5 points in the UPDRS III scale.
-The evaluation of “off medication” allows reflection of the impact of DBS, albeit an artificially created OFF condition.
-It has not been typically reported in the publications, but we have done the above additional analyses of the databases available in both the published evidence (only randomised control trials have been considered for this).
+The evaluation of 'off medication' allows reflection of the impact of DBS, albeit an artificially created 'off' condition.
+It has not been typically reported in the publications, but we have completed the above additional analyses of the databases available in both the published evidence (only randomised control trials have been considered for this).
 The above analysis works for Medtronic devices only.

 Scelzo E, Mehrkens JH, Bötzel K, Krack P, Mendes A et al. Deep brain stimulation during pregnancy and delivery: experience from a series of “DBS babies”.
 Front Neurol.
 2015 Sep 1;6:191.